wpswings/points-and-rewards-for-woocommerce/readme.md

 **WITH THE WOOCOMMERCE POINTS AND REWARDS SYSTEM PLUGIN YOU CAN:**

 * Encourage your customers to earn reward points by awarding them with user badges for different levels.
-* Utilize the gamification feature to elevate your websites by enabling customers to spin the wheel and unlock rewards, enhancing interaction and excitement.
+* Utilize the gamification feature that takes your WooCommerce loyalty program to the next level, and elevates your websites by enabling customers to spin the wheel and unlock rewards, enhancing interaction and excitement.
-* Merchants can now restrict customers from earning points on the purchase of items that they have purchased by redeeming the existing rewards points.
+* Merchants can now restrict customers from earning WooCommerce rewards on the purchase of items that they have purchased by redeeming the existing rewards points.
 * Offer WooCommerce loyalty points and rewards on previous orders
 * Offer woo points and rewards on signups, referrals, purchases, etc. to engage your customers
-* Create a membership program to reward loyal customers with exclusive membership rewards.
+* Create a membership program to reward loyal customers with exclusive membership rewards and points.
 Merchants can grant exclusive WooCommerce loyalty points based on membership levels.
-* Track the points transaction of every customer with a point log report
+* Track the loyalty points transaction of every customer with a point log report
 * Manually update the points and rewards of your customers from the points table feature
-* Notify customers through email for every point transaction
+* Notify customers through email for every rewards and point transaction
 * Offer WooCommerce rewards points in different languages with WPML Multilingual support
 * Change the value for WooCommerce points and rewards on the order total and cart redemption.
-* Assign a similar point value to all simple products with a global point-assigned feature
+* Assign a similar loyalty point value to all simple products with a global point-assigned feature
 * Offer a specific number of points for a set price range of the order value
 * Hooks to extend the WooCommerce loyalty points tab for the admin.